5 stars

 A progress review is a mandatory process that ESDC conducts to check the progress of LMBP activities.
 It gets conducted annually, and it allows employers to report on the progress of creating lasting, positive impacts on the Canadian labour market.

-As such, it is highly important to maintain all records associated with the LMBP commitments in a separate and organized journal so that the journal can be easily accessible during the progress review.
+As such, it is highly important to maintain all records associated with the LMBP commitments in a separate and organized journal so that the required information can be easily accessible during the progress review.

 The journal can redact the names and contact information of Canadian employees for privacy and include the following information: